MavisPanashe/MavisPanashe.github.io/_posts/2024-07-25-Deciphering-Big-Data.md

 We initially followed the team contract procedure to establish skills between eachother in order to distribute tasks

 ## Professional skills matrix and action plan

+Skills gained:
+Problem-Solving: Developed the ability to identify common data wrangling challenges such as missing data, inconsistencies, and formatting errors.

+Risk Management: Gained skills in recognizing and mitigating data security risks, especially concerning GDPR compliance and handling sensitive data.

+Performance Evaluation: Gained experience in testing and optimizing solutions for speed, scalability, and accuracy.

+Team Collaboration: Improved communication and collaboration skills by working effectively in a virtual team setting, using tools like UoE online portal, Whatsapp, and GitHub.

+Data Transformation: Became skilled in techniques like imputation, normalization, and standardization to ensure data is prepared for analysis.

+Action Plan:
+I will continue to explore more advanced data wrangling techniques to enhance my ability to solve complex problems.
+I will actively seek out challenging datasets and case studies to apply these techniques in a practical setting.

+I will focus on improving my knowledge of big data tools and frameworks to handle and optimize larger datasets.
+I will also work on developing more advanced techniques to enhance efficiency when dealing with high-volume data.

+I will deepen my understanding of data privacy laws, especially GDPR, and continue to improve my ability to recognize security vulnerabilities in datasets.
+I will regularly review industry best practices for data encryption, anonymization, and secure data storage.
+Additionally, I will seek further training or certification in data security and compliance.